Thaddeus Ross (Marvel Cinematic Universe): Ford's portrayal

-Ford's portrayal of Ross in Captain America: Brave New World (2025) received generally positive reviews with various writers finding Ford's portrayal to have "gravitas".
-(Note: As per The Guardian, Radio New Zealand, and Entertainment Weekly.)
-Radio New Zealand writer Samuel Rillstone added that Ross "gets a little short-changed towards the end though and [he] would've liked a little more out of him in this outing".
+Despite the film's mixed reception, Ford's portrayal of Ross in Captain America: Brave New World (2025) received positive reviews with various journalists finding his portrayal to have "gravitas".
+(Note: As per The Guardian, Radio New Zealand, SlashFilm, and Entertainment Weekly.)
 Collider writer Aidan Kelley praised Ford's portrayal for "inject[ing] a lot of humanity into a previously pretty unlikable character".
+Radio New Zealand writer Samuel Rillstone added that Ross "gets a little short-changed towards the end" and "would've liked a little more out of him".

-Entertainment Weekly writer Maureen Lee Lenker also positively reviewed Ford's portrayal, opining that Ford "acts the hell out of his scenes", and that he "commands any scene he's in with a gruff stillness, but he also brings compassion to Ross, transforming him from a military shill to a character who's easy to root for".
+Entertainment Weekly writer Maureen Lee Lenker also positively reviewed Ford's portrayal, opining that he "acts the hell out of his scenes", and that he "commands any scene he's in with a gruff stillness, but he also brings compassion to Ross, transforming him from a military shill to a character who's easy to root for".
 Lee Lenker added that while the Red Hulk reveal was inevitable and known to most audience members, "it's a testament to Ford's intuitive, deft performance that the moment still feels shocking when it does finally come".
-The Hollywood Reporter writer Frank Scheck also praised Ford, noting that he "makes the most of it, even subjecting himself to the rigors of motion capture for his character's extreme physical transformation".
+The Hollywood Reporter writer Frank Scheck echoed this, praising Ford's performance saying that he "makes the most of it, even subjecting himself to the rigors of motion capture for his character's extreme physical transformation".

+SlashFilm writer Rafael Motamayor opined that Ross was the best part of Brave New World, describing him as a "complex and interesting character".
+He felt that Ross grounded the film in seriousness despite moments where the role was "goofy".
+Writing for the same publication, Devin Meenan criticized the comic version of the character calling his comics "insufferable", but praised Ford's casting opining that it was a "fun throwback" to his role as a president in Air Force One (1997).